Highlight - Template method pattern

 When behavior changes but changes too much we need to decide if we want to alternate the implementation.

-The most common way to abstract
+The most common way to abstract a behavior is to use an interface,

-In this sense we implement Strategy pattern
+In this sense we implement Strategy pattern instead.

 Another 2 alternatives depending on your implementation may be: